jam-madrigal/Planets/README.md

 # Planets
-A proejct using data from the Kepler space telescope and nodejs.
+A project using data from the Kepler space telescope and nodejs.